Lachlan-Mayne/english-notes/Business Glossary (READ ONLY).md

 Development: coming up with and screening of ideas as well as identifying the commercial aspects (marketing, product launch, forecasting etc.) ^development

+Design: activities involved in creating styling, appearance, feel etc. of the product, deciding on the products mechanical make up, selecting materials and processes and engineering these so that they work ^design

 ```mermaid
 flowchart TD